 As the various roles interact with each other they create opportunities and space for role conflict.
-The other scenario where role conflict takes place when a person is given inconsistent, capricious and fickle demands from his/her supervisor or manager; such as being asked to train new members of staff in another department while at the same time one is expected to increase production in his/her work unit.
+The other scenario where role conflict takes place when a personis given inconsistent, capriciousand fickle demands from his/her supervisor or manager; such as being asked to train new members of staff in another department while at the same time one is expected to increase production in his/her work unit.
 Another kind of role conflict takes place when the individual finds that they are expected to meet the opposing demands of two or more separate members of the organization, for instance human resource managers have a dual but incompatible role of satisfying the needs of workers and the needs of the employers.
-Another scenario which perpetuates role conflict is a situation where a worker finds himself/herself pressured by his/her supervisors to improve the quality of their work while at the same time he/she is pressured by his/her to increase production output so that they can receive a higher bonus or profit shares.
-Various forms of role conflict have a tendency of increasing a person's fretfulness, anxiety and frustration.
+Another scenariowhich perpetuates role conflict is a situation where a worker finds himself/herself pressured by his/hersupervisors to improve the quality of their work while at the sametime he/she is pressured by his/herto increase production output so that they can receive a higher bonus or profit shares.
+Various forms of role conflict have a tendency of increasing aperson's fretfulness, anxiety and frustration.
 Nyanga & Sibanda (2015) however argued that in some instances, role conflict inspires, stimulate and motivate workers to do more and better work and also be able to do multi-tasking.
 Depending on the disposition of the affected workers, in some cases, instead of leading to frustration and reduction in efficiency, role conflict motivates and inspires workers to do more work.
 In their study on role ambiguity, Nyanga, Mudhovozi&Chireshe (2012) observed that while role conflict is viewed by many scholars as dysfunctional, it also propels individual and organisational performance and growth since workers will be working very hard to perform all the assigned roles.